mohamedCraft13/iotcontrol/README.md

 ### Step 4 — Set Up the App

-1. Download the latest release of the **IotControl app** from the [Releases page](https://github.com/mohamedCraft13/iotcontrol/releases) and install it.
+1. Download the latest release of the **IotControl app** (Windows, Linux, Android) from the [Releases page](https://github.com/mohamedCraft13/iotcontrol/releases) and install it.

 2. Open the app, tap the **Settings (⚙️)** icon, and configure:
    - **Broker IP** → your broker's IP address